osiloke/mezzanine_widgets/README.rst

 --------------
 It is really easy to add widgets from the frontend site.
 Just look for the `Add Widget` link and click it.
 You will get a list of widgets to choose from.
 If the widget has options, you will be able to enter them.
 Try adding the twitter mentions widget.

+.. note:: Widgets can only be modified on mezzanine pages (for now).

 Example Project
 ===============